thesadru/disnake/docs/migrating.rst

 In v1.0, there is now the ability to subclass :class:`~ext.commands.Context` and use it instead of the default provided one.

-For example, if you want to add some functionality to the context:
+For example, if yo want to add some functionality to the context:

 .. code-block:: python3